stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 `stache` seems to do its job just fine so far.
 We migrated some code from `hastache` and were surprised just how simpler the code looked with `stache`.
 It's also nice to be able to check your templates at compile time, like Shakespearean templates do.
-So in the conclusion I have to say that I wouldn't use anything but `stache` to work with Mustache.
+So in conclusion I have to say that I wouldn't use anything but `stache` to work with Mustache.